skhcjh231/blog-post/content/docs/spring24/09_/_index.md

 <p align="center">
     Fig. 4.
 Univesal Inverted Bottleneck (UIB) blocks
 </p>

+The main advantage of UIB is its adaptability and flexibility, that mitigates seach complexity.
+Optional Depthwise (DW) convolution blocks are inserted before the expansion layer, and between the expansion and projection layer.
+In the NAS procedure, common components such as the pointwise expansion and projection are shared and DWs are added as search options.
+UIB has four possible instantiations as follows.
+- Inverted Bottleneck (IB)

 This paper propose a compression framework that leverages text information mainly by text-adaptive encoding and training with joint image-text loss.
 By doing so, they avoid decoding based on text-guided generative models---known for high generative diversity---and effectively utilize the semantic information of text at a global level.